 Quick start

-Test your setup with a single instance.
+Before you scale up, start with a single-instance run to confirm your environment, credentials, and network access to GHCR all work.
 The gold option uses the known-correct fix from the dataset:

 uv run python examples/swebench/run_evaluation.py \